Where To Eat In Istanbul – A Guide For All Budgets

 Alemdar, Biçki Yurdu Sk.
 No 3, 34122 Fatih

 Visiting Sultanahmet during your time in Istanbul is a must.
-This is the most historic part of the city and where you’ll find the Blue Mosque and Hagia Sofia.
-Just opposite Blue Mosque and on a back street, you’ll find a maze of authentic Turkish restaurants serving Ottoman-style cuisine.
+This is the most historic part of the city and where you’ll find the Blue Mosque and Hagia Sophia.
+Just opposite the Blue Mosque and on a back street, you’ll find a maze of authentic Turkish restaurants serving Ottoman cuisine.
 Be sure to try their Ottoman casseroles and kebabs.
 Whenever we are asked where to eat in Istanbul, we suggest the Sultan Palace Cafe & Restaurant.
 This is undoubtedly one of the yummiest restaurants in Istanbul.

 Love that.